 The attorneys of John Foy & Associates have over 20 years of experience getting results for people just like you.
-Our knowledgeable, hardworking lawyers will walk you through the claim filing process and make sure you file the strongest application possible.
-Our goal is simple: making sure individuals like you aren’t left behind.
-We charge nothing if we’re not able to get you money.
-Let us give you a FREE consultation.
-Fill out the form to the right or call us at 404-400-4000 now for a free consultation.
+Our knowledgeable, hardworking Social Security disability lawyers in Acworth will walk you through the claim filing process and make sure you file the strongest application possible.
+Fill out the form to the right or call us at (404) 400-4000 now for a free consultation.

-SSD insurance is paid for by employment taxes.
-Therefore, an applicant is considered covered by SSD insurance because they spent a significant portion of their adult life working and contributing to Social Security through their Social Security tax payments.
+Employment taxes pay for SSD insurance.
+Therefore, most applicants should get covered by SSD insurance because they spent a significant portion of their adult life working and contributing to Social Security through their Social Security tax payments.
 Through this program, a spouse or dependent child may get partial benefits.
 Otherwise, only those over the age of 18 may apply and be eligible for benefits.

-Before you begin receiving SSD insurance, you must be declared legally disabled.
-Simply put, a disability is any physical, mental or psychological conditions that prevents a person from participating in “substantial gainful activity”—(basically, working to earn an income).
-So almost any physical, psychological or mental conditions that hinders you from being employed could count as a disability.
+Before you begin receiving SSD insurance, you must get legally declared as disabled.
+Simply put, a disability is any physical, mental, or psychological condition that prevents a person from participating in a substantial gainful activity.
+In other words, you can’t work to earn an income.
+So almost any physical, psychological, or mental condition that hinders you from being employed could count as a disability.